KawtharE/AddToMyCard/README.md

 		return render_template('index.html')

 3- Identically to the previous function we are configuring the URL for the after submitting page to be '/submitted' and adding the methods=['GET', 'POST'] argument to response to both GET and POST responses.
-Now the *submitted()* function which is associated to the '/submitted' URL, check the type of request first of all:
+Now the *submitted()* function, which is associated to the '/submitted' URL, will check the type of request first of all:

 If the request is a **GET request** the function redirect the user to the starting page --> redirect(url_for('start')).

-If the request is a **POST request** we will be asking for the submitted data using **request.form.getlist('valueOfNameAttr')** function, if it returns null, which mean the user did not select any item we will stay at the same page otherwhise we will render to the *postSubmit* template and pass in the selected item to be displayed.
+If the request is a **POST request** we will be asking for the submitted data using **request.form.getlist('valueOfNameAttr')** function, if it returns null, which means that the user did not select any item, we will stay at the same page, otherwhise the application render the *postSubmit* template and pass in the selected item to be displayed.

 	@app.route('/submitted', methods=['GET', 'POST'])
 	def submitted():